Geography and ecology of Philmont Scout Ranch: Geological features

 Baldy Mountain, or Mount Baldy, is the highest peak in the Cimarron Range, a subrange of the Sangre de Cristo Mountains of New Mexico.
 It rises abruptly, with 3,640 ft of vertical relief over 3 mi, from the Moreno Valley to the west and has a total elevation of 12,441 ft.
 Copper and gold were mined in the area starting in 1866, and the top of Baldy Mountain was developed as the Mystic Lode copper mine.
 Mine workings and prospects are still evident on the slopes of the mountain as well.
 There are about 70 mi of mines in the whole mountain.

 Mount Phillips, formerly called Clear Creek Mountain was renamed in 1960 in honor of the then living Waite Phillips, who donated the area to the Boy Scouts of America.
 It is located in Colfax County about 11 mi south of Baldy Mountain in the Cimarron Range, a subrange of the Sangre de Cristo Mountains of New Mexico.
 It is the second highest peak in Philmont Scout Ranch in the central country on the western perimeter.
 It is an easy hike from Comanche Peak, but it is a much steeper ascent from Clear Creek to its 11741 ft summit.

 Urraca Mesa is a large mesa reaching an elevation of 8583 ft and has coordinates of N 36.413647 and W 104.998059.
 The mesa has a long "history" of mythical and supernatural associations, dating to the local indigenous tribes.

 Ecology

-Flora
+Flora and funga

 Philmont supports a wide variety of flora.
 There are five of the Merriam life zones at Philmont - the Arctic, Hudsonian, Canadian, Transition, and Upper Sonoran zones.
 Trees at Philmont range from the plains cottonwood to the quaking aspen to the ponderosa pine.
 Wildflowers at Philmont include prickly poppy, shrubby cinquefoil, skyrocket (scarlet gilia), fairy slipper, blue columbine, and pinedrops.
 There are also a number of grasses, lichens, ferns, and mushrooms.
 Musk thistle, leafy spurge, and tamarisk are all invasive species found at Philmont.

 In addition to the natural flora, Philmont grows alfalfa hay for livestock.
-There are 750 acre irrigated for cropland and another 250 acre for plant forage.
-The ranch also allows selective timbering to promote healthy forests.
-Backslopes of new trails and campsites are reseeded to control erosion and prevent the spread of invasive species.
+There are 750 acre irrigated for cropland and another 250 acre for plant forage..